Equidistribution of rational points and the geometric sieve for toric varieties: Introduction

-Since the removal of a codimension two closed subset does not introduce new cohomological obstruction to strong approximation (as first observed by Min\v{c}hev \cite{Minchev}), inspired by a question of Wittenberg (see \cite[Question 2.11]{Wittenberg}) on \emph{arithmetic purity of strong approximation} (APSA) (see \S\ref{se:adelicspaces}) and its recent progress on linear algebraic groups and their homogeneous spaces (see \cite{Wei,Cao-Liang-Xu,Cao-Huang1}), Principle \ref{prin:Manin-Peyre} admits the following natural extension to open subvarieties of any fixed almost-Fano variety.
-We keep using the same notation as above. \begin{principle}[Purity of equidistribution] Let $V$ be an almost-Fano variety over a number field $k$.
-Suppose that $V$ satisfies Principle \ref{prin:Manin-Peyre}, upon removing a thin subset $M\subset V(k)$.
+Since the removal of a codimension two closed subset does not introduce new cohomological obstruction to strong approximation (as first observed by Min\v{c}hev \cite{Minchev}), inspired by a question of Wittenberg \cite[Question 2.11]{Wittenberg} on \emph{arithmetic purity of strong approximation} (APSA) and its recent progress on linear algebraic groups and their homogeneous spaces (see \cite{Wei,Cao-Liang-Xu,Cao-Huang1}), Principle \ref{prin:Manin-Peyre} admits the following natural extension to certain open subvarieties of any fixed almost-Fano variety, which is therefore a quantitative version of (APSA).
+We keep using the same notation as above. \begin{principle}[Purity of equidistribution] Suppose that $V$ satisfies Principle \ref{prin:Manin-Peyre}, upon removing a thin subset $M\subset V(k)$.
 Then the equidistribution principle (with the removal of $M$) also holds for any Zariski open dense subset of $V$ whose complement has codimension at least two.
 That is, let $W\subset V$ be such an open subset.
-Then as $B\to\infty$, the normalised sequence of counting measures on $W(\RA_k)$ converges \emph{vaguely} to the measure $\alpha(V)\beta(V)\omega^V|_W$, where $\omega^V|_W$ is the \emph{restriction} of the Tamagawa measure $\omega^V$ to $W(\RA_k)$. \footnote{We note that the topology of $W(\RA_k)$ is in general not the one induced by $V(\RA_k$).
-See \S\ref{se:adelicspaces}.
-It is in general only locally compact.
-But the restriction of $\omega^V$ to $W(\RA_k)$ is well-defined, cf. Proposition \ref{prop:restTmeasure}.} \end{principle}
+Then as $B\to\infty$, the normalised sequence of counting measures on $W(\RA_k)^{\operatorname{Br}}$ converges weakly to the measure $\omega^V|_W$, where $\omega^V|_W$ is the restriction of the Tamagawa measure $\omega^V$ to $W(\RA_k)^{\operatorname{Br}}$. \end{principle}